Residential Recycling

 e-waste-01

-(wrappers, bagged recyclables, utensils, plates, cups)
+(wrappers, utensils, plates, cups)

 Small Items

-(utensils, cups, straws, coffee pods)
+(utensils, straws, coffee pods)

 Small items